All Stories

 Gerontology Journal Highlights ADRD Training

 The IHSS program in California provides direct care for low-income seniors and people with disabilities.
 Yet, the vast majority of these workers receive little to no training in caring for consumers, especially those with Alzheimer’s disease and related dementias (ADRD).
-This article details how CLTCEC developed and implemented a competency-based training program for IHSS caregivers who provide care for persons with ADRD.
+This article details how CCA (formerly called CLTCEC) developed and implemented a competency-based training program for IHSS caregivers who provide care for persons with ADRD.
 Read more here.

 Sign-up to be added to our mailing list!